webis-de/small-text/docs/active_learning.rst

 and a human annotator who assigns the true labels to given samples.
 The goal here is to maximize the quality of the model while keeping the annotation efforts at a minimum.
 A comprehensive introduction to active learning can be found in (Settles, 2010) [Set10]_.

-.. note:: Active learning is also a technical term in education.
-          To avoid any confusion: This project is concerned with active learning in the context of `machine learning <https://en.wikipedia.org/wiki/Machine_learning>`_.

 Components
 ==========